 Where to Stay

 If you like camping or have an RV there are various sites in and near the park but if that isn’t an option there are a variety of options just outside the park.
 We stayed in West Yellowstone, Montana at a “glamping” campground called Under Canvas.
-Under Canvas has a few locations near other national parks and their grounds in West Yellowstone are open from Memorial Day Weekend to Labor Day Weekend each year (check site for more information on availability).
+Under Canvas has a few locations near other national parks and their grounds in West Yellowstone are open from Memorial Day Weekend to Labor Day Weekend each year.
 I’m a camping kind of girl but if you’re not 100% committed to camping, glamping is always an alternative.
-It’s more expensive; you’ll be spending the same amount as you would if you were to stay at a hotel but you do have hotel-like amenities such as hot showers, towels, and heating at Under Canvas.
+It’s more expensive than regular camping; but you’ll be spending the same amount as you would if you were to stay at a hotel and you have hotel-like amenities such as hot showers, towels, and heating at Under Canvas.